loicveyssiere/distributed-moleculer/README.md

 ## TODO

-- [x] change childs to children
-- [ ] Merge documents need to have all files in the task
-- [ ] documentation of all task update structure
-- [ ] generate input output in task (worker)
-- [ ] Merge document (delete properly all subdocuments)
-- [ ] Change input output to let the script creating it own output names
-- [ ] Separation and isolation of datastore and data structures
+- [ ] Simplification of the `save` function
-- [x] Finish refactoring in similar services with renaming
 - [ ] Finish to add basic documentation of all different actions
 - [ ] Finish to write a basic version of the readme file
+- [ ] Bug, the cache structure set isEmpty to true whereas the cache is not empty

 ## Backlogs

 - [ ] Replace neDB by HBase -> tasks (hbase) billing (hbase + aggregation hbase -> sql server)
-- [ ] Inspect multipage and child-parent mechanism
 - [ ] Security et certificates : gnatsd global
 - [ ] Minio load testing (read and write volume charge for documents)
 - rest interface